2285 (JLCF) - Wellness

 - Are served in clean and pleasant settings;

-- Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
+include caffeine or added sugar; and - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
 The District offers reimbursable school meals that meet USDA nutrition standards, which may be found at: https://www.fns.usda.gov/school-meals/nutrition-standards-school-meals

 -

-All school nutrition program directors, managers and staff will meet or exceed hiring and annual continuing education/training requirements in the USDA professional standards for school nutrition professionals, which may be found at:
+All school nutrition program directors, managers, and staff will meet or exceed hiring

-To promote hydration, free, safe, unflavored drinking water will be available to all students at every school throughout the school day, including mealtimes.
+To promote hydration, free, safe, unflavored drinking water will be available to all

 (1) Are made of material that is not easily breakable;